muratbek2255/Scooter-kg/README.md

 EMAIL_HOST_PASSWORD=pass
 EMAIL_PORT=587

-7) Создать образ
+7) Create an image
 docker-compose build
-8) Запустить контейнер
+8) Run container
-docker-compose up
-9) Создать суперюзера
+docker-compose-up
+9) Create a superuser
 docker exec -it your project python manage.py createsuperuser
-10) Если нужно очистить БД
-docker-compose down -v
+10) If you need to clear the database docker-compose down -v